Are you planning a 2 week Costa Rica itinerary? This is the only guide you’ll need!

 If you arrive early enough and want to skip San José altogether, (don’t worry, you’re not missing out on much in this city) then I recommend making your way straight to La Fortuna.

-I have gone into more details below about how to get from San José to La Fortuna.
+I have gone into more detail below about how to get from San José to La Fortuna.

 La Fortuna is one of the most popular tourist destinations in the country and the first stop on this Costa Rica 2 week itinerary.